salesforcecli/plugin-env/messages/open.md

 # flags.browser.description

-Specify a browser by its app name according to your operating system.
-For example, Chrome’s app name is "google chrome" on macOS, "google-chrome" on Linux and "chrome" on Windows.
-So to open an environment in Chrome on macOS, specify --browser "google chrome".
+You can specify that the environment open in one of the following browsers: Firefox, Safari, Google Chrome, or Windows Edge.
 If you don’t specify --browser, the environment opens in your default browser.

-For convenience, "chrome", "firefox", and "edge" are mapped to the OS specific app name.

-# examples

-- To open your default environment, run the command without flags:

-  <%= config.bin %> env open

-- This example opens the Visualforce page /apex/StartHere in a scratch org with alias "test-org":

-  <%= config.bin %> env open --target-env test-org --path /apex/StartHere

-- If you want to view the URL for the preceding command, but not launch it in a browser:

-  <%= config.bin %> env open --target-env test-org --path /apex/StartHere --url-only

-- The preceding examples open the environment in your default web browser.
-To use a different browser, set the --browser flag to its OS-specific name.
-For example, to use Chrome on macOS:

-  <%= config.bin %> env open --target-env test-org --path /apex/StartHere --browser "google chrome"

 # error.NoDefaultEnv

 No default target-env found.
-Use --target-env to specify which env to open.
+Use --target-env to specify the environment to open.

 # error.NoEnvFound